Analytical Construction of CBF-Based Safety Filters for Simultaneous State and Input Constraints (Extended Version): Introduction

 The concept of an input-constrained CBF (ICCBF) was introduced in \cite{agrawal2021ICCBFs} as a generalization of high-order CBFs (see \cite{xiao2019HOCBF}).
 The idea of an ICCBF is to iteratively select subsets of the original state constraints until one is left with a state constraint that is satisfiable under input limitations.
-It is unclear under what conditions this iterative process will converge for a general problem setting.
-Nevertheless, ICCBFs present a useful framework to build off of.
+As the final solution allows one to accommodate state and input constraints simultaneously, ICCBFs present a useful framework; however, conditions under which the iterative process converges are somewhat unclear.

-In \cite{doeser2020invariant}, the authors consider the problem of satisfying multiple state constraints simultaneously for a SISO chain of $n$ integrators under input saturation.
+In \cite{doeser2020invariant}, the authors consider the problem of satisfying multiple state constraints simultaneously for a single-input chain of $n$ integrators under input saturation.
 Minimally-conservative analytical CBF filters are derived for the setting where $n \leq 4$ and are applied to control of a multirotor drone.
-However, the approach in \cite{doeser2020invariant} is restricted to $n \leq 4$ because it involves solving for the root of an $n$th-order polynomial.
-In this paper, we revisit this problem and, taking inspiration from ICCBFs in \cite{agrawal2021ICCBFs}, derive analytic CBF filters for any $n \geq 1$.
-We further extend the problem to the MIMO setting and show that our approach applies.
+In this paper, we revisit this problem and, taking inspiration from ICCBFs in \cite{agrawal2021ICCBFs}, derive analytic CBF filters for any $n \geq 1$, thus alleviating the requirement in \cite{doeser2020invariant} that $n \leq 4$.
+We further discuss extensions of our approach to the multi-input setting and demonstrate its efficacy in simulation.

 The problem of satisfying multiple state constraints simultaneously under input saturation was also studied in \cite{breeden2023compositions}, and our approach is closely related.
-There are a few key differences.
-The approach in \cite{breeden2023compositions} is able to consider a plant with unforced dynamics, whereas we restrict ourselves to multi-integrator plants.
-However, \cite{breeden2023compositions} is restricted to plants with relative degree 2 or less, and whenever there are conflicting CBFs (two or more CBFs orientated such that increasing the value of one requires decreasing the value of another), their approach requires an iterative process to narrow down the safe set, suffering from the same downsides as \cite{agrawal2021ICCBFs}.
-In contrast, our approach is able to handle arbitrary relative degree, and inherently handles conflicting CBFs with no optimization procedure required.
+There are, however, a few key differences.
+The approach in \cite{breeden2023compositions} is able to consider a plant with unforced dynamics but is restricted to plants with relative degree 2 or less.
+Additionally, whenever there are conflicting CBFs (two or more CBFs orientated such that increasing the value of one requires decreasing the value of another), the approach in \cite{breeden2023compositions} requires an iterative process to narrow down the safe set, and the conditions under which this process converges are unclear.
+In contrast, while we restrict ourselves to multi-integrator plants, our approach is able to handle arbitrary relative degree, and in the single-input case, handles conflicting CBFs via a tuning algorithm which is proven to converge in a finite number of steps.